Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Computational approaches for verifying data-driven dissipativity

 Multiplying~\eqref{eq:prop_LPV_diss_ellipsoidal} with $ $ from the left and with $ ^\top$ from the right and using~\eqref{eq:prop_LPV_diss_ellipsoidal_proof3}, we {get that if \eqref{eq:prop_LPV_diss_ellipsoidal} holds, then}~\eqref{eq:prop_LPV_diss_ellipsoidal_proof2} is implied, which concludes the proof. \end{proof}

-Proposition~\ref{prop:LPV_diss_ellipsoidal} provides a sufficient condition for~\eqref{eq:thm_LPV_diss} and hence, by Theorem~\ref{thm:LPV_diss}, for $(L-\ell)$-dissipativity of the underlying LPV system.
-Verifying feasibility of~\eqref{eq:prop_LPV_diss_ellipsoidal} is an SDP with only two decision variables $\mu$ and $\tau$, and thus it can be implemented {computationally} efficient for {moderate and even large choices of $L$ and} data lengths (see Section~\ref{sec:examples} for a numerical example).
+Proposition~\ref{prop:LPV_diss_ellipsoidal} provides a sufficient condition for~\eqref{eq:thm_LPV_diss} and hence, by Theorem~\ref{thm:LPV_diss}, for $(L-\tau)$-dissipativity of the underlying LPV system.
+Verifying feasibility of~\eqref{eq:prop_LPV_diss_ellipsoidal} is an SDP with only two decision variables $\mu$ and $\lambda$, and thus it can be {efficiently} implemented from a {computational} perspective for {moderate and even large choices of $L$ and $N$} data lengths (see Section~\ref{sec:examples} for a numerical example).

 Note that, {similar to} Proposition~\ref{prop:LPV_diss_polytopic}, Proposition~\ref{prop:LPV_diss_ellipsoidal} only provides a \emph{sufficient} condition for~\eqref{eq:thm_LPV_diss}.
 This is because the multiplier $\mu\in\mathbb{R}$ is chosen {to be the same for all} scheduling {trajectories} $\bar{p}_{[1,L]}$.
 Therefore, if, e.g., a norm bound similar to~\eqref{eq:p_norm_bound} is available, then translating this bound into a convex polytope as in Assumption~\ref{ass:polytopic} and applying Proposition~\ref{prop:LPV_diss_polytopic} will generally lead to less conservative results than considering the quadratic description in Assumption~\ref{ass:ellipsoidal} and applying Proposition~\ref{prop:LPV_diss_ellipsoidal}, even for a constant $X$.
-On the other hand, as we will also demonstrate with a numerical example in Section~\ref{sec:examples}, Proposition~\ref{prop:LPV_diss_ellipsoidal} is from a computational perspective significantly more efficient than Proposition~\ref{prop:LPV_diss_polytopic}.
+On the other hand, as we will also demonstrate with a numerical example in Section~\ref{sec:examples}, Proposition~\ref{prop:LPV_diss_ellipsoidal} is significantly more efficient from a computational perspective than Proposition~\ref{prop:LPV_diss_polytopic}.

 {Finally, we want to highlight that for all the introduced computational methods, we assume that the `true' admissible scheduling set $\ms{P}_{[1,L]}$ is equivalent with the assumed descriptions (Assumptions~\ref{ass:polytopic}~and~\ref{ass:ellipsoidal}).
 If the assumed descriptions are in fact \emph{over approximating} $\ms{P}_{[1,L]}$, which can happen when the LPV representation is in fact a \emph{surrogate} model for a nonlinear system, then this again introduces a source of conservatism in the analysis.
 This issue of conservatism and minimizing it is actively studied in constructing LPV surrogate models of nonlinear systems \cite{SADEGHZADEH20204737}.}